JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 -  `r pkg("ExPanDaR")` provides a Shiny application for data exploration and analysis, from which R Notebook code can be exported for documentation and reproduction.
 The application includes various univariate and bivariate plots, descriptive statistics, correlation analysis and regression analyses.

-- `r pkg("explore")` provides a Shiny application for data exploration (including a dataset overview, descriptive statistics, univariate and bivariate plots and decision trees) and can generate descriptive reports for the complete dataset or single variables.
+- `r pkg("explore")` also offers a Shiny application for data exploration (including a dataset overview, descriptive statistics, univariate and bivariate plots and decision trees) and can generate descriptive reports for the complete dataset or single variables.

 ### Descriptive overview without stand-alone reports

--  `r pkg("clickR")` provides descriptive statistics for each variable, grouped by data type.
+-  `r pkg("clickR")` supplies descriptive statistics for each variable, grouped by data type.
 The package provides a function for quality checks on a variable, which includes missing values, empty entries, outliers, possible miscodings of numeric values as strings, and a matching visualization.
 It also includes functions for data cleaning, such as fixing factor level names.

--  `r pkg("mStats")` provides a dataset overview and descriptive statistics for each variable.
-Duplicates in the dataset can be identified.
+-  `r pkg("mStats")` generates a dataset overview and descriptive statistics for each variable, also identifying duplicates in the dataset.
 For plots, the package includes a function for histograms and for pairwise variable plots.

--  `r pkg("skimr")` provides, using a single command call, a dataset overview and descriptive statistics for each variable grouped by data type.
+-  `r pkg("skimr")` provides a function that produces a dataset overview and descriptive statistics for each variable grouped by data type.
 There are various options for customization.

--  `r pkg("StatMeasures")` provides a dataset overview and functions for data description depending on the data type.
+-  `r pkg("StatMeasures")` outputs a dataset overview and has functions to describe the data depending on its type.
 Duplicate observations and duplicated keys can be identified.

--  `r pkg("xray")` gives a dataset overview with focus on missing values, empty entries and specific values (0, Inf), which are considered 'anomalous'.
+-  `r pkg("xray")` gives a dataset overview with a focus on missing values, empty entries and specific values (0, Inf), which are considered 'anomalous'.
 The package includes histograms and bar charts to visualize distributions.

 -  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values (0, Inf), cardinality).
 The package also includes functions for data visualization, correlation analysis and data cleaning.